fawaz70/fawaz70.github.io/index.md

 To compliment my technical skills, I was able to strengthen my interpersonal, communication and leadership skills, which I obtained while leading projects as a Junior Business Analyst at Environment Canada.

-During my personal time, I enjoy reading, watching documentaries, and
+During my personal time, I enjoy reading, watching documentaries, and the great outdoors.

 <!-- You can use the [editor on GitHub](https://github.com/fawaz70/fawazpirzada.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.